What is Foundation Watering?

 Foundation watering should supply enough water to keep the moisture content in the soil under your foundation consistent throughout the year.
 If the amount of water applied is only enough to keep the surface damp, the watering program will not work.
 Foundation watering’s goal is to keep the soil moist enough to prevent your foundation from sinking and cracking.

 The easiest and most common way of determining the effectiveness of your foundation watering regimen is to conduct a screwdriver test!
 Using a standard screwdriver, you will want to walk the perimeter of your foundation and test several locations.
 To test, push the tip of your screwdriver into the soil approximately 6 inches from your structure’s foundation.
 If your screwdriver is tough to push into the soil then you will need to water more.
 If your screwdriver is easily inserted into the soil and comes out covered in mud, then your watering should be toned down.
 However, if your screwdriver goes in easily and comes out without globs of mud, you are watering just right!

-Another way to judge the effectiveness of your foundation watering is to check the capillary action of the soil using a Bosmere Moisture Meter.
-Similar to a screwdriver, a moisture meter should also be inserted into the soil approximately 6 inches from the foundation.
+Another way to judge the effectiveness of your foundation watering is to check the capillary action of the soil using a Soil Moisture / PH / Light Meter Similar to a screwdriver, a moisture meter should also be inserted into the soil approximately 6 inches from the foundation.
 Once this has been completed, your moisture meter will produce a reading of the moisture percentage.
 Depending on your soil type, a reading between 5 and 15 percent is ideal.

-A final good sign in regard to your foundation watering routine is the visible connection between your foundation and the surrounding soil.
+A final good sign regarding your foundation watering routine is the visible connection between your foundation and the surrounding soil.
 After a few days of foundation watering, you want your soil to expand and meet up with the side of the foundation.
 This test-and-see method can help you find your foundation-watering sweet spot!